 Bantry Bay is located in County Cork, Ireland.
 The bay runs approximately 35 km from northeast to southwest into the Atlantic Ocean.

-It boasts a long and colorful history and strong association with the sea.
-It was used over the centuries as a safe haven for seafarers and was the landing spot for two separate French invasions attempting to free the Irish from British rule, most notably the invasion led by Theobald Wolfe Tone in 1796.
+It boasts a long and colorful history and a strong association with the sea.
+It was used over the centuries as a safe haven for seafarers and served as the landing site for two separate French invasions attempting to free the Irish from British rule, most notably the 1796 invasion led by Theobald Wolfe Tone.
 Today, a life-sized statue of Wolfe Tone stands at the top of the town square.

-Visitors can get a unique insight into Bantry’s interesting past by following the Heritage Trail with information boards erected all around the town.
+Visitors can gain unique insight into Bantry’s interesting past by following the Heritage Trail, which features information boards throughout the town.
 Pop into the Bantry Museum to catch up on local history in the summer months.
 The Kilnaruane Pillar Stone 3km outside the town is a monument of early Christian times and the town graveyard, once the site of a Franciscan monastery, has a famine cross in memory of the hundreds of victims of the Irish famine.

 Bantry Town is a hive of activity with water sports, boating, sailing, rowing, birdwatching, and golf.
 It is the gateway to Whiddy Island with ferries departing daily from the Pier.
 Experience the thrill of the sea with a deep-sea angling trip or go for a relaxing day’s fishing at Lough Bofinne.